 Sleep hygiene, relaxation techniques, sleep restriction measures, stimulus control, and

-Benzodiazepines represent 17-23% of drugs prescribed to older adults and is one of the most abused drugs, along with opiates, in the older population.
+Benzodiazepines represent 17-23% of drugs prescribed to older adults and are one of the most abused drugs in the older population.

 25. What sleep disorder affects approximately 25% of older adults?